PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 This might be something where BiDi WebDriver; obviously ChatGPT didn't know about it since it's more recent than 2021, and it's still experimental enough that the APIs aren't documented.
 If anyone knows more about this, I'm very interested.

-(Note from future me editing this: full structured clone doesn't look possible.
+(Note from future me editing this: seamless structured clone doesn't look possible.
 BiDi WebDriver uses WebSockets under the hood, which are a bit more limited in the data they send than Workers.
 On the other hand, sending back ArrayBuffers should be possible?
 I don't know.)

 Anyway, I cobbled together a program using `executeAsyncScript`, and ran it on the list of all the files I needed to download: